plantacerium/plantacerium/README.md

 ## 🏛 The Portfolio

-I build ecosystems, not just repositories.
+I build cosmos, not just repositories.
 Here is how my current architecture drives impact across the stack.

 | System / Repository | Domain & Strategy | Technical Impact |
 | :--- | :--- | :--- |